 65% threshold in each of EC580 Introduction to Econometrics and EC581 Introduction to Time Series Econometrics

-The module introduces you to the research methods used by macroeconomists in academia, government departments, think tanks and financial institutions.
-It also helps you to prepare for the quantitative requirements of a masters programme in economics.
+These topics are illustrated with a range of theoretical and applied exercises, which will be discussed in seminars and computer classes.
+As such, the module emphasises the development of practical skills in the use of software for empirical research, and introduces students to the research methods used by macroeconomists in academia, government departments, think tanks and financial institutions.
+It also helps students to prepare for the quantitative requirements of a master programme in economics.

 This module appears in: